tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The value of this field may provide a complete definition of the terms of use.
 For Creative Commons, the appropriate value is the URL of the defining Web page for the license.
-Example: http://creativecommons.org/licenses/by-nc-sa/3.0/us/.
+Example: <a href="http://creativecommons.org/licenses/by-nc-sa/3.0/us/">http://creativecommons.org/licenses/by-nc-sa/3.0/us/</a>.
 Where different quality variants (e. g. different resolutions of images) are published under different licenses, the AC term "Licensing Exception Statement" supports variant-specific licenses.</td>
 		</tr>
 	</tbody>
 </table>